EternalCode/Tutorials/tutorial_graphics_intro_Chapter_1.markdown

-# Chapter 1: Intro to Hardware and Game programming for the GBA
+# Chapter 1: Intro to Hardware and programming for the GBA

 This is a tutorial series introducing hacking the GBA using the C programming language.
 In this introductionary chapter, I assume the reader knows the C language to an acceptable threshold and has previous experience programming on the GBA either with C or ASM.
 This chapter is about learning roughly about the technical aspects of the GBA, but not to the point of a resource document like GBATEK or Cowbite would be.
 Our goal for the first chapter is establishing a base foundation inorder to be able to do some of the cooler things in later chapters.